modulo-/SDP-2016-Team-F/README.md

 Simplest way is to use the graphical XCM (XRF Config Manager).
 This can be found in the tools directory.
 Guard character are likely to be # or ~.
 Sadly this only works on Windows.

-Once the equipment is configured there is no need to use any code to reconfigure it (though it might be good to do nonetheless).
+Once the equipment is configured there is no need to use any code to reconfigure most of it.
-The configuration is persistent.
+It might be good to do some configuring nonetheless, namely, channel (ATCN) The configuration is somewhat persistent.
+_Note that the frequency settings do not appear to be persistent (i.e. you’ll need to set them every time you power up)._

+ATCN (Channel nubmer)
+Group 11 0x60
+Group 12 0x67

 ## Arduino Libraries
 To use the arduino code you need to have the libraries used correctly linked.